 About SOWINS

-Our programs and services provide shelter, safety and support by helping individuals recognize, understand and overcome the impacts of abuse.
+Our programs and services provide shelter, safety and support by helping individuals recognize, understand, and overcome the impacts of abuse.
 Our services are provided to individuals who have experienced, or who are at risk of experiencing violence or abuse in the South Okanagan (from Summerland to Osoyoos and from Naramata to Keremeos).

 Established in 1981, SOWINS (South Okanagan Women in Need Society) is a Federally Registered Charity #12998 7665 RR0001 and Incorporated BC Society #S-16224.

 We are a compassionate group dedicated to the vision of a society where all individuals have the ability to make choices to live a safe and healthy life.
-Collaborative and co-creative for the benefit our clients and community, we partner with peer agencies, work on response and policy development committees, and provide educational information about abuse to the general community.
+Collaborative and co-creative for the benefit of our clients and community, we partner with peer agencies, work on response and policy development committees, and provide educational information about abuse to the general community.

 Vision